Carnival Encounter: Aftermath

 On 10 March 2012, en route in the Pacific Ocean off the coast of South America, three passengers from Star Princess spotted a small boat drifting with waving seamen, apparently in distress, and notified the crew.
 However, Star Princess did not change course to investigate.
-On 19 March, the Ecuadorean coast guard rescued the Panamanian fishing boat Fifty Cent with one survivor on board.
-Subsequent communication between the survivor, a reporter, and the passengers who spotted the survivors led to allegations that the small boat sighted nine days prior was, in fact, the Fifty Cent, and that Star Princess had failed to stop and render aid.
+On 19 March, the Ecuadorian coast guard rescued the Panamanian fishing boat Fifty Cent with one survivor on board.
+Subsequent communication between the survivor, a reporter, and the passengers who spotted the survivors led to allegations that the small boat sighted nine days prior was, in fact, Fifty Cent, and that Star Princess had failed to stop and render aid.

 Princess first indicated that there had been a breakdown in communication and the captain had not been notified of the sighting.
 A later report stated that a crew member did, in fact, convey the passengers' concerns to the bridge, and that the ship's log for that time on 10 March contained an entry recording that the ship had deviated to the west to avoid the fishing nets, and that the fishermen had "signaled their thanks" for avoiding their nets.

-By June 2012, two lawsuits had been filed against Princess on behalf of the fishermen of the Fifty Cent.
+By June 2012, two lawsuits were filed against Princess on behalf of the fishermen of Fifty Cent.
 In August 2012, Princess responded with the claim that Star Princess and Fifty Cent were never within sight of one another and thus, the accusations were the result of mistaken identity.
 As supporting evidence, the cruise line made public the results of a drift analysis and a photographic investigation they had commissioned.
 In April 2013, the Bermuda Department of Maritime Administration was reported to have closed their official inquiry into the incident.
 The Bermuda Police Service carried out the investigation.
-The Department of Public Prosecutors disclosed that the passengers who were material witnesses to the case made a statement that the boat they had seen from the cruise ship was ultimately not the same boat as the one recovered by the Ecuadorean coast guard.
+The Department of Public Prosecutors disclosed that the passengers who were material witnesses to the case made a statement that the boat they had seen from the cruise ship was ultimately not the same boat as the one recovered by the Ecuadorian coast guard.